This information is of a general nature and should not be used to meet the legal requirements of a Development Application.

 Heritage makes up an important part of the character of the Camden Local Government Area (LGA) and is held in high esteem by the Camden community.
 The high quality of heritage in Camden sets it apart from other towns and may be a draw card to visitors (and investment).
 Places that are identified as heritage places are good examples of a period in time or a type of architecture, which are rare in the LGA.
 Our heritage is therefore valuable and must be cared for and protected.

-A HCA is an area where the historical town layout and relationships between the built, landscaping and streetscape elements creates a sense of place that is special.
+A HCA is a mapped area where the historical town layout and relationships between the built, landscaping and streetscape elements creates a sense of place that is special.

 While individual buildings within the HCA may not all have sufficient significance to be listed as heritage items, collectively they have a value worth retaining.
 It is possible for buildings that do not contribute to the HCA to be redeveloped or modified with a better infill design at a later time.